 The mountain garden can be a tough site but with some planning, it will become quite manageable.

 Choosing the right plants is the most important part of gardening at high altitudes.
 Contact your local extension office for a list of native plants that can be used in the landscape.
 Use tough perennials and evergreen plants that are hardy to your zone.

 If you think a vegetable garden is out of the question, think again.
-Short season veggies will still thrive in the garden provided you incorporate plenty of compost or manure to your soil.
+Short-season veggies will still thrive in the garden provided you incorporate plenty of compost or manure into your soil.